In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 We once found the glass bowl of our primary fuel filter almost entirely full of water.
 Luckily we have drains at the bottom of our tanks, and when we opened these, it was as if the tanks took a shit.
 We filled a couple of bottles with water and about a cup full of a brown, sludgy substance.

-However, we have not had any real issues, although we sometimes use, Solar, the poorest quality diesel.
+However, we have not had any real issues, although we sometimes use Solar, the poorest quality diesel.

-We only have 2 filters on our fuel line and do not even polish the diesel, but pour it through a strainer directly into the tank.
-We do however have a Fordson Major tractor engine from the 1950’s.
+We only have 2 filters on our fuel line and do not even polish the diesel but pour it through a strainer directly into the tank.
+We do, however, have a Fordson Major tractor engine from the 1950’s.
 I would take better care on a sensitive modern engine.

-Apart from possibly saving you a huge bill from satellite phones fees, this is also very handy if you rely on internet for doing online work.
+Apart from possibly saving you a huge bill from satellite phone fees, this is also very handy if you rely on the internet for doing online work. – If you come from sailing rural Northern Australia, you are in for a happy surprise.

-Internet is also rather cheap, (currently at approximately 100,000 IDR / 10 AUD 25GB).
+Internet is also rather cheap (currently at approximately 100,000 IDR / 10 AUD 25GB).

-It topped up using an online app called Telkomsel linked to a money transfer app, such as Ovo.
+We topped up using an online app called Telkomsel linked to a money transfer app, such as Ovo.

 Be aware that Indonesia requires you to register your phone when you enter the country.
 This has to be done with customs at arrival.
-If your phone is worth more than a certain amount you will have to pay import tax.
+If your phone is worth more than a certain amount, you will have to pay import tax.

-Personally we decided to buy a cheap phone (at about 600,000 IDR) in Indonesia which we use for hotspotting and WhatsApp.
+Personally, we decided to buy a cheap phone (at about 600,000 IDR) in Indonesia, which we use for hot-spotting and WhatsApp.

-A wide range of smart phones are available all over Indonesia.
+A wide range of smartphones are available all over Indonesia.

-12# Safety (Piracy, thieving and corruption)
+12# Safety (Piracy, Thieving and Corruption)

-In Denmark we have a saying which goes ‘one feather becomes five chickens’.
+In Denmark, we have a saying which goes, ‘One feather becomes five chickens.’
 I find this very appropriate for the general portrayal of the safety situation in Indonesia.

-Of course I have to be careful disputing that shit can’t happen, cause of course it can.
+Of course, I have to be careful disputing that shit can’t happen, cause of course it can.
 But I think it is extremely important to be accurate rather than dramatic.

 Piracy